Pleuronaia dolabelloides

 Pleuronaia dolabelloides, the slab-sided naiad, slab-sided pearly mussel, or slabside pearlymussel, is a species of freshwater mussel, an aquatic bivalve mollusk in the family Unionidae, the river mussels.
 This species was formerly classified under the genus Lexingtonia.

 This species is endemic to the Tennessee River system in the United States.
+It is currently found in Virginia, Tennessee, Mississippi and Alabama, but has been extirpated from North Carolina and Kentucky.
+A Pleuronaia species recorded from Georgia has not been established as representing P. dolabelloides.